jamarier/rand-exam/README.md

     the BANK\_DIR is altered (i.e. adding a random var in a question).
     Can alter the questions (CHECK)

+    This parameter can be defined also in INDEX\_FILE

+    The real seed is this seed parameter added with edition.
+It is a good strategy use the date (numeric) of the exam as seed multiplied by 10 or 100.
+So edition 1 of date 20231011 will use a different seed (202310111) than edition 0 of date 20231012 (202310120).

 * -a, --tries INTEGER    Number of tries to generate exam  [default: 1000]

     The exam is generate trying random posibilities.
 This parameter says how